September 19, 2020 at 8:30am - 5:30pm.

 PAST EVENT: Transforming Democracy: Claiming Our Power

-This year at our State Conference - Transforming Democracy: Claiming Our Power, we invite you to join community legal centre members and our communities and partners in a one day summit that will tackle these big challenges, and think about the role that our movement can play in creating a world where everyone is treated equally by the law.
+This year, on 19 September 2018, at our State Conference - Transforming Democracy: Claiming Our Power, we brought community legal centre members and our communities and partners together for a one day summit that tackled these big challenges, and thought about the role that our movement can play in creating a world where everyone is treated equally by the law.

-We will focus especially on how law reform outside the courtroom and community organising can support and enhance strategic litigation, how the field of poverty law can inform approaches to community lawyering in Victoria, and how community lawyers in other States and overseas are achieving transformative change through innovative uses of campaigning and community partnerships.
+We focused especially on how law reform outside the courtroom and community organising can support and enhance strategic litigation, how the field of poverty law can inform approaches to community lawyering in Victoria, and how community lawyers in other States and overseas are achieving transformative change through innovative uses of campaigning and community partnerships.

-We will be joined by Raquel Willis from the Black Lives Matter movement and the U.S. Transgender Law Centre, to share her knowledge and expertise on organising marginalised communities for transformative social change.
+We were joined by Raquel Willis from the Black Lives Matter movement and the U.S. Transgender Law Centre, to share her knowledge and expertise on organising marginalised communities for transformative social change.
 Raquel is a powerful black transgender activist and writer from the U.S. who was recognised this year as one of America's most influential African Americans on The Root 100, alongside Solange Knowles, Tamika D. Mallory and Patrisse Khan-Cullors.

 Address: 90 Swanston St Australia, Victoria 3000 Australia